DECODEproject/whitepaper/hardware_supports.md

 We have identified two options for participants to obtain a wallet and begin interacting with DECODE.
 This is a topic of research for the DECODE system and is likely to evolve as we move into field testing with real communities of participants.

-### User Experience
+### User experience

 The wallet will be one of the primary interfaces between DECODE and the participant, the other being the *applications* themselves.
 The wallet interface will be explored through a user centric design process which will aim to provide a state of the art experience for participants focused on transparency of who they have shared their data with.
-The Wallet will also be the point at which a particpant interacts with smart rules.
+The Wallet will also be the point at which a participant interacts with smart rules.